 In the morning I went to the beach.
-I thought about it for a long time but decided I really didn't feel like spending another 12 days alone in Corsica if I wasn't able to hike properly.
-However, I wasn't sure if I would be able to return sooner.
+I pondered a long time but decided I really didn't feel like spending another 12 days alone in Corsica if I wasn't able to hike properly.
+However, I wasn't sure if I would actually be able to return sooner.
 Along the beach I walked to the airport a few kilometers outside of Ajaccio.

 The sea next to Ajaccio

 Upon arriving at the airport I explained what I wanted to do.
 They people at the help desk didn't understand why I was there while my flight was supposed to leave from Calvi.
 It turned out the fine for changing my ticket was more than what I had paid for it.
 The prices had gone up so much that it would cost 200 euros just to fly back to Marseille, let alone Amsterdam.
 The personnel there wasn't nearly stubborn enough to find a cheaper ticket, but after they had been searching with two people for nearly an hour they found a solution.
 I could fly to Paris in 3 hours and then take a train to the Netherlands from there.
 This way I still lost the cost of my original ticket, but that was OK.
 After waiting for a few hours I luckily managed to go home relatively soon.
 The flight went well but it was already around 19:00 when I arrived in Paris.